Molinia caerulea

 Molinia caerulea, known by the common name purple moor-grass, is a species of grass that is native to Europe, west Asia, and north Africa.
 It grows in locations from the lowlands up to 2300 m in the Alps.
 Like most grasses, it grows best in acid soils, ideally pH values of between 3.5 and 5, however, it can continue to live under more extreme conditions, sometimes to as low as 2.
-It is common on moist heathland, bogs and moorland throughout Britain and Ireland.
+It is common on moist heathland, bogs and moorland throughout Great Britain and Ireland.
 Introduced populations exist in northeastern and northwestern North America.

 The specific epithet caerulea means "deep blue" and refers to the purple spikelets.

 Description

-Molinia caerulea is a herbaceous perennial bunchgrass (tussock-forming), growing up to 120 cm tall (taller when sheltered by gorse and heather), with many closely packed stems.
+Molinia caerulea is a perennial herbaceous bunchgrass (tussock-forming), growing up to 120 cm tall (taller when sheltered by gorse and heather), with many closely packed stems.
 The leaves are coarse, green, taper to a point, long, flat and sometimes slightly hairy on top.
 Due to the dense tussock it is very resistant to heath fires.
 Its ligule is a ring of hairs, as in heath grass (Danthonia decumbens).
 The long narrow purple spikelets are a major identification feature – the panicle is 15 cm long.

 It flowers between July and September, later than any other species.